 In this piece I will argue that the approach taken by these reforms is misguided as it will not equalize educational outcomes.
 By diluting the content of the curriculum and replacing traditional subjects with more ‘relevant’ and skills-based courses, the National Council for Curriculum and Assessment (NCCA) is lowering standards for all and doing nothing to help the disadvantaged improve their performance.

 The NCCA is rightly concerned about the way in which many disadvantaged students ‘switch off’ and drop out of school.
 The first problem that the reforms seek to resolve – student disengagement among working-class students – is thus a legitimate one, as this is at the root of educational inequality.
-But underachievement among the disadvantaged is not a result of a high-pressure exam system or a lack of focus on ’21st-century skills’, as the experts assert; what prevents disadvantaged students from keeping up in school is rather a lack of adequate prior knowledge and preparation, a lack of cultural and social capital that the middle class takes for granted.
+But underachievement among the disadvantaged is not a result of a high-pressure exam system or a lack of focus on ’21st-century skills’, as the so-called experts assert; what prevents disadvantaged students from keeping up in school is rather a lack of adequate prior knowledge and preparation, a lack of common knowledge that the middle class takes for granted.
 Reform should thus not be a matter of radically overhauling the current system, as it has been shown to be effective for those middle-class students who are in a position to take advantage of it.
 The aim of any reform should be to narrow the achievement gap, allowing poor students to acquire the knowledge they need and to catch up with their more privileged peers.

 It is unclear how the achievement gap will be narrowed under the new JC system, however.
 The underlying socioeconomic divide which accounts for much of the academic differential between schools is left unaddressed in the proposed reforms.
 Emer Smyth points out in her longitudinal studies of Irish schools that many teachers in disadvantaged areas of Ireland currently have low expectations for students, with many having given up entirely on certain students who seem uninterested in school.
 In order to improve educational equality, schools in underprivileged areas would thus have to undergo a vast culture change which would raise academic expectations and help their students reach the same standards as their more privileged peers.